Skip to main content

 0

-• Elementor or WPBakery as page builder — heavy, slow plugins that add 200–400 KB of extra JavaScript
+• Elementor or WPBakery for page building, dragging 200–400 KB of extra JavaScript onto every page

-• 10–15 plugins for things that should have been solved with clean code
+• 10–15 plugins standing in for what should have been a few lines of clean code

 01 / 06